-Source: Department of finance 2010
+Source: Department of finance 2019

-Basic service delivery/infrastructure indicators of Bushbuckridge Local Municipality are worse than district and provincial figures with the exception of informal dwellings and electricity for lighting indicators.
+Basic service delivery/infrastructure indicators of Bushbuckridge Local Municipality are worse than district and provincial figures with the exception of informal dwellings and electricity indicators.
 It is also ranked best and second best with informal dwellings and electricity for lighting indicators.
-Second worst percentage of households with weekly municipal formal refuse removal due to that the municipality is mostly rural with only five R293 towns where refuse is collected on a daily basis.
-The municipality is the third worst with no toilets and fourth worst with connection to piped water.
+The municipality is the third worst with no toilets and eighth worst with connection to piped water.